Selecting samples of galaxies with fewer Fingers-of-God: Assessing the perturbativity of Fingers-of-God

 One way to investigate this more quantitatively is to ask whether the EFTofLSS model can fit the phenomenological damping factor when the cosmological parameters are fixed to the known truth.
 We explore this route in appendix~\ref{appendix:fitting_damping}, finding that given seven EFT parameters, one can fit the damping factor quite accurately even beyond the zero-crossing scale.
 However, the best-fit values of the parameters often lie in regions of parameter space that are disfavored by typical priors (and in the case of counterterms, deemed unphysical on the grounds of perturbativity).
 Moreover, since the EFT and cosmological parameters are correlated, there is no guarantee that inferences of the latter will remain unbiased once they are freed up.

 The more relevant question is therefore whether cosmological constraints are biased when FoG are present.
 This subsection addresses this point in the limit that our synthetic data vector is made up exclusively of satellites (we will consider the `full sample' in the next subsection).
 To do this, we will once again sample the posterior probability on the parameters given the synthetic data, using the priors in table~\ref{tab:priors}, with only slight modifications to the likelihood described in \S\ref{sec:abacus_fits}.
-We once again use the \texttt{Effort} emulator for the \texttt{velocileptors} model, but since the synthetic data vector is drawn directly in terms of $k$ and $\mu$, there is no need to account for AP distortions (as they were never introduced into the data vector).
+We once again use the \texttt{Effort} emulator for the \texttt{velocileptors} model, including AP distortions.
 Although the data vector is known with no uncertainty, it is still important to assign the correct relative weight between different $k$'s when fitting.
 We thus use an analytic disconnected covariance described in appendix~\ref{appendix:analytic_gauss_covmat}, assuming there is no shot noise in our measurements.
 The high accuracy of the \texttt{Effort} emulator and the fact that our data vector is noiseless allow us to rescale the covariance to an effective volume of $1000\,\rm{Gpc}^3$ while keeping emulator error limited to at most $0.5\,\sigma$ at each $k$.
 Working with such a large effective volume lets us avoid projection effects and dramatically reduces the uncertainty in our determination of the inference biases associated with FoG.
 Also, with such a large volume, the prior becomes relatively unimportant~\cite{hadzhiyskaCosmology6Parameters2023}, and changes to it do not significantly impact our results.